-As with self-clocking mode, data can be read from either the output register, the control register, or the calibration registers.
+As with the self-clocking mode, data can be read from either the output register, the control register, or the calibration registers.
 A0 determines whether the data read accesses data from the control register or from the output/calibration registers.
 This A0 signal must remain valid for the duration of the serial read operation.
 With A0 high, data is accessed from either the output register or from the calibration registers.
 With A0 low, data is accessed from the control register.

-The function of the $\overline{\text{DRDY}}$ line is dependent only on the output update rate of the device and the reading of the output data register. $\overline{\text{DRDY}}$ goes low when a new data-word is available in the output data register.
+The function of the \overline{DRDY} line is dependent on only the output update rate of the device and the reading of the output data register. \overline{DRDY} goes low when a new data-word is available in the output data register.
 It is reset high when the last bit of data (either 16th bit or 24th bit) is read from the output register.
-If data is not read from the output register, the $\overline{\text{DRDY}}$ line will remain low.
-The output register will continue to be updated at the output update rate, but $\overline{\text{DRDY}}$ will not indicate this.
+If data is not read from the output register, the \overline{DRDY} line will remain low.
+The output register will continue to be updated at the output update rate, but \overline{DRDY} will not indicate this.
 A read from the device in this circumstance will access the most recent word in the output register.
-If a new data-word becomes available to the output register while data is being read from the output register, $\overline{\text{DRDY}}$ will not indicate this and the new dataword will be lost to the user. $\overline{\text{DRDY}}$ is not affected by reading from the control register or the calibration register.
+If a new data-word becomes available to the output register while data is being read from the output register, \overline{DRDY} will not indicate this, and the new data-word will be lost to the user. \overline{DRDY} is not affected by reading from the control register or the calibration register.

-Data can be accessed from the output data register only when \overline{DRDY} is low.
-If \overline{RFS} goes low while \overline{DRDY} is high, no data transfer will take place. \overline{DRDY} does not have any effect on reading data from the control register or from the calibration registers.
+\overline{DRDY} is low.
+If RFS goes low while \overline{DRDY} is high, no data transfer will take place. \overline{DRDY} does not have any effect on reading data from the control register or from the calibration registers.